Laplace Transform With Step Function

 u(t) = { 0, t < 0 { 1, t ≥ 0

 This seemingly simple function is incredibly important in representing sudden changes in a system.
-For instance, switching on a circuit, applying a force instantaneously, or a sudden change in voltage can all be modeled using step functions.
-A shifted step function, u(t - a), represents a step occurring at time t = a.
+Take this case: switching on a circuit, applying a force instantaneously, or a sudden change in voltage can all be modeled using step functions.
+That's why a shifted step function, u(t - a), represents a step occurring at time t = a.
 It’s 0 for t < a and 1 for t ≥ a.

 Laplace Transform of the Step Function